nitin30kumar/paint-in-python/README.md

 ## How to use it ? :gear:

-- [ ] Install tkinter library :paint:
+- [ ] Install tkinter library :art:

 > pip install tkinter